Architecture of Melbourne: 1918–1939: Interwar

-1950s–70s: Modernist attitudes
+1940–1960s: Postwar Modernism and the International Style

 The arrival of the 1950s saw contemporary high rise offices constructed and the ICI House, built in 1955, was Australia's tallest building at the time.
 ICI House, breaking Melbourne's long standing 132 ft height limit, was the first International Style skyscraper in the country.
 It symbolised progress, modernity, efficiency and the booming corporate power in a postwar Melbourne.
 Its development also paved way for the construction of other modern high-rise office buildings, thus changing the shape of Melbourne's already diverse urban centre.
 Melbourne was the first city in Australia to undergo a post-war high-rise boom beginning in the late 1950s, though Sydney in the following decades built more, with over 50 high-rise buildings constructed between the 1970s–90s.
 The 1950s and 1960s was a period before heritage controls were enacted, and many commentators now view these years of rampant demolition as one akin to urban vandalism.
 Whelan the Wrecker, the most successful demolition company, was responsible for most of the destruction of Melbourne's historic buildings.
 A vast number of city hotels also closed in the 1950s, as a result of blighting liquor laws, which meant that the cost of running a licensed venue outstripped the return.
 This may have explained the dwindling patronage of Melbourne's grand hotels in the 1950s and 60s.